alterNERDtive/VaultHunters-tweaks/README.md

 Integrated the fan-made updated tooltips by a1qs.

+#### Treasure Keys

+Added Smithing Table recipes in addition to the Anvil ones.
+Purely because I’m lazy and want to be able to auto craft them.

 #### Vanilla Recipes

 * Added recipe for making Concrete in a crafting table with a water bucket,